-asked the Secretary of State for the Home Department when he intends to meet the Commissioner of Police of the Metropolis.
+asked the Secretary of State for the Home Department when next he expects to meet the Commissioner of Police of the Metropolis.